 - Researching trends (social media, news), SEO.

-To apply, all you have to do is fill out the form below.
+To apply, all you have to do is contact me here.

 This test article can be you sharing an experience you’ve had with your target language, a mini-review of a product or book you’ve used or an informational piece about some aspect of your target language.

 Minimum 600 words (enough that I can judge the quality of your writing).